SCCapstone/Seating-App/README.md

 Otherwise just pull current "/src" folder from GitHub (unless new dependencies have been added to the source)

 1. Once you have the current copy of the repository, open your command prompt and navigate to the folders location on your desktop.
-2. Type in the command "ng serve -o" and this will open a local webpage with our app.
+2. Type in the command "ng serve -o" and this will open a local webpage with our app. <br />
-(Any edit you make will be updated with simply saving, unless command prompt is closed or process is stopped.)
+(Any edit you make will be updated with simply saving, unless command prompt is closed or process is stopped.) <br />
-(To Exit the process, press Ctrl + C then type Y and Enter on Windows)
+(To Exit the process, press Ctrl + C then type Y and Enter on Windows) <br />
 3. Once your done editing your files, and checks are made, commit and push to GitHub.

 ## Development server